elvinos/AppDesignReport/LatestBuild/ReportSections/Introduction.md

 This report describes the creation of the new Industry Exchange Network (IXN) website showcasing UCL Computer Science students' projects and marketing the organisation to attract new industry partners.

 ## The Client
 The IXN project was appointed by Dr Yun Fu, a Teaching Fellow, App Project Manager and Student Internship Manager at University College London (UCL).
-An essential part of Dr Fu’s profession is to connect students to the industry; where, having an online environment to showcase the work done by UCL CS students and market the IXN is key to attracting new industry partners.
-Consequently, the IXN website was commissioned as an educational methodology enabling students to engage in real-world problem based learning through term-based client projects.
+An essential part of Dr Fu’s profession is to connect students to the industry.
+Consequently, the IXN was commissioned as an educational methodology enabling students to engage in real-world problem based learning through term-based client projects.
+Typical industry partners include entrepreneurs, charities, healthcare companies, researchers, SMEs, government organisations and large enterprises.

 ## The Project

-The Industry Exchange Network website allows UCL Computer Science students to get involved with term-based client projects \cite{g1}.
-The website showcases a variety of student projects, ranging from 1st Year Students to the more advanced MSc Data Science endeavours.
-Typical industry partners include entrepreneurs, charities, healthcare companies, researchers, SMEs, government organisations and large enterprises.
-The IXN constantly requires new industry projects for its students.
-Therefore, the main objective of the website was to market IXN to professionals; showcasing the abilities of UCL Computer Science students.
+The Industry Exchange Network allows UCL Computer Science students to get involved with term-based client projects \cite{g1}.
+Therefor, the IXN required a website to showcase a variety of student projects, ranging from 1st Year Students to the more advanced MSc Data Science endeavours.
+The main objective of the website was to market IXN to professionals; showcasing the capabilities of UCL Computer Science students.

 ## Project Goals